 - Licensed Marriage and Family Therapy Associate in the State of Texas (License #202470).

 - 2-year post-graduate integrative psychotherapy program through the Middelberg Institute in Austin.
-The approach integrates psychodynamic theory, which gives us important information about your internal conflicts and object relations, with newer, interpersonal neurobiology approaches which seek to give clients healing and transformative new experiences in session.
+This approach integrates psychodynamic theory, which gives us important information about your internal conflicts and object relations, with newer, interpersonal neurobiology approaches which seek to give clients healing and transformative new experiences in session.

 How to get started